 Pinning Dependencies and Lock Files

-npm@5 now support lock files, it’s a common question to ask “Why should I pin dependencies if I’m already using a lock file?”.
+npm@5 both support lock files, it’s a common question to ask “Why should I pin dependencies if I’m already using a lock file?”.
 It’s a good question!

 Lock files are a great companion to semver ranges or pinning dependencies, because these files lock (pin) deeper into your dependency tree than you see in